menacit/practical_cryptography_course/42-usecase_ransomware.md

 Ransom must typically be paid in a cryptocurrency.

 Bitcoin and Monero are the most common options.

+Great for attackers, since there is no option for victims to revert a payment.

 Cashing out safely is not trivial, may require tumbling and trickery.